Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/README.md

 ├── docs/
 │   ├── dashboard_guide.md             ← Dashboard guidance for each page
 │   ├── data_dictionary.md	       ← Describe every field in the dataset
+│   ├── page2_rera_compliance.md       ← All DAX measures for Page 2
+│   └── page3_area_intelligence.md     ← All DAX measures for Page 3
-│   └── business_insights.md	       ← Key findings from the analysis
+    └── business_insights.md	       ← Key findings from the analysis
 │
 └── uae_properties.csv                 ← Source dataset (492 listings)
 ```